-All students are required to come to Versailles, Kentucky for Frontier Bound, an orientation to Frontier Nursing University (FNU).
+MSN students are required to come to Versailles, Kentucky for Frontier Bound, an orientation to Frontier Nursing University (FNU).
 During the three-day session, students meet members of their faculty and staff, their advisor, and their fellow students.
 Time is spent learning skills needed for distance learning, making lifelong friends, reviewing courses, asking questions, and beginning to plan how to be a Frontier student after returning home.
 Frontier Bound is an experience in fun, learning, and friendship.
-During Frontier Bound, students stay on the historic FNU campus and are pampered with delicious home-cooked meals.
+During Frontier Bound, students stay on the beautiful FNU campus and are pampered with delicious meals.
 Students must attend all Frontier Bound sessions in order to be eligible to enroll in their selected program of study.

-Students who may be excused from Frontier Bound include: students who are returning FNU alumni who were actively enrolled as a student within the last two years or current students who are transferring from one specialty track to another.
+Applicants who may request to be excused from Frontier Bound include students who are returning FNU alumni who were actively enrolled in a degree or certificate program within the last two years or current students who are transferring from one specialty track to another.